Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

 The Thurston norm extends to $H^1(M; \mathbb{Q})$ by making it linear on rays through the origin and then extends by continuity to $H^1(M; \R)$.
-A closed surface $S $ is called \textbf{taut} if $|\chi(S)|=\|[S]\|_{Th}$, i.e., it realizes the minimum topological complexity in its homology class.
-We assume for the rest of the paper $S\subset M$ is taut unless stated otherwise. \end{defi} Let $M$ be a closed hyperbolic $3$-manifold and $\alpha \in H^1(M; \Z)$ harmonic and dual to a least area $S \in H_2(M;\Z)$.
+A closed incompressible surface $S $ is called \textbf{taut} if $|\chi(S)|=\|[S]\|_{Th}$, i.e., it realizes the minimum topological complexity in its homology class.
+We assume $S\subset M$ is taut unless stated otherwise. \end{defi} Let $M$ be a closed hyperbolic $3$-manifold, with $\alpha \in H^1(M; \Z)$ harmonic and dual to a least area $S \in H_2(M;\Z)$.
 Let $\T$ be a Margulis tube.
-Assume the algebraic intersection number between $S$ and $\T$ is $\kappa(S)$ and the intersection consists of essential disks.
-Since $H^1(\T)$ is $1$-dimension and $dz$ is a (harmonic) generator, on $\T$ the $1$-form $\alpha$ is cohomologous to $\frac{\kappa(S)}{\lambda}dz$ so that $\int_{\gamma} \alpha =\kappa(S)$.
-It coincides with the winding number discussed in [\citenum{btDehnThurston}, P392].
-The coefficient $\frac{\kappa(S)}{\lambda}$ is closely related to the lower bound of the Thurston norm of $\alpha$ by the following geometric arguments.
-Recall from \Cref{classification surfaces in tube}, the components of $S\cap \T$ are essential and boundary-parallel disks. \\ The algebraic intersection number $\kappa(S)$ of $S$ and $\gamma$ and the length of $\gamma$ provide a lower bound on the Thurston norm which is qualitatively sharp: \thurstonNormLowerbound* \begin{proof} Using the monotonicity formula on a minimal disk component of $S$ inside the Margulis tube, each disk of $S \cap \T$ has area at least using [\citenum{mrMinSurfaceShort}, Corollary 7(2)] and \eqref{tube radius lower bound}.
-Since there are at least $|\kappa(S)|$ disks, the result then follows from [\citenum{bdNorms}, (3.2)].
-By a direct computation, if $\lambda \leq 58/10^6$, then $\frac{0.29}{\sqrt{7.256}}\frac{1}{\sqrt{\lambda}}-1>\frac{0.1}{\sqrt{\lambda}}$. \end{proof} In [\citenum{hwCSC}, Proposition 3.3], Huang and Wang have considered a similar inequality between the area of essential disk and genus.
-The above lemma also holds if we replace $\kappa(S)$ the number of algebraic intersection with the number of geometric intersection which also consists of essential disks between $S$ and $\T$.
-One application is to apply \Cref{Thurston norm lower bound by kappa / square root of length} to the homology $[S] \in H_2(M;\Z)$ of $M$ obtained from Dehn fillings.
-We can use, for example, [\citenum{nzVolHyp3fold}, Proposition 4.3] for the length of the short core geodesic $\gamma$.
-It remains to pick a taut representative $S$ and count $S \cap \gamma$.
-The tautness is automatic when $M$ is a fibration and $S$ is a fiber [\citenum{thurstonNormHomology3manifold}, Corollary 2].
-We demonstrate this philosophy by using \Cref{Thurston norm lower bound by kappa / square root of length} to simplify the proof of [\citenum{bdNorms}, Theorem 1.4(b)], which also shows it is qualitatively sharp. \begin{exa} There exists a sequence of closed hyperbolic $3$-manifolds $M_n$ whose injectivity radius $\lambda_n \rightarrow0$ and cohomology $\alpha_n$ such that
+Assume the algebraic intersection number between $S$ and $\T$ is $\kappa(\alpha)$ and the intersection contains essential disks.
+Since $H^1(\T)$ is $1$-dimension and $dz$ is a (harmonic) generator, on $\T$ the $1$-form $\alpha$ is cohomologous to $\frac{\kappa(\alpha)}{\lambda}dz$ (so that $\int_{\gamma} \alpha =\kappa(\alpha)$).
+The number $\kappa(\alpha)$ coincides with the winding number related to the Thurston norm on [\citenum{btDehnThurston}, p.392].
+Recall from \Cref{classification surfaces in tube} that the components of $S\cap \T$ are essential and boundary-parallel disks.
+The algebraic intersection number $\kappa=\kappa(\alpha)$ of $S$ and $\gamma$ and the length of $\gamma$ provide a lower bound on the Thurston norm: \thurstonNormLowerbound* \begin{proof} We establish for $\alpha\in H^1(M;\Z)$ first.
+Take a taut least area surface $S$ dual to $\alpha$.
+By the interplay between the area and the Euler characteristic of a least area $S$ in [\citenum{bdNorms}, (3.3)], we have